mikewesthad/navmesh/README.md

 ## Creating a Navigation Mesh

-Before you can dive into the code, you'll need to create a navigation mesh for your game world.
-This is a process of defining the walkable areas within you world.
-If you are using a tilemap, then you can probably just auto-generate the mesh using [buildMeshFromTilemap](https://www.mikewesthad.com/navmesh/docs/classes/phaser_navmesh.phasernavmeshplugin.html#buildmeshfromtilemap) in Phaser3 (or if you are using NavMesh, [buildPolysFromGridMap](https://www.mikewesthad.com/navmesh/docs/modules/navmesh.html#buildpolysfromgridmap)).
+Creating a navigation mesh is the process of defining the walkable areas within you world as a series of polygons.
+If you are using a tilemap, then you can probably get away with just auto-generating the mesh using [buildMeshFromTilemap](https://www.mikewesthad.com/navmesh/docs/classes/phaser_navmesh.phasernavmeshplugin.html#buildmeshfromtilemap) in Phaser 3 (or if you are using NavMesh without the Phaser wrapper, see [buildPolysFromGridMap](https://www.mikewesthad.com/navmesh/docs/modules/navmesh.html#buildpolysfromgridmap)).

 If you've got a more complex situation, you can use a tilemap editor like Tiled to create your mesh and load it into the game.
 See